technomancy/bussard/readme.md

 replace your ship's config with the current default config `ctrl-f1`;
 your existing config source will be backed up.

+Because you may need to reset your config back to stock, it is advisable to make your changes in another file (say, `src.custom`) and simply add this to the bottom of `src.config`:

+    dofile("src.custom")

+That way you only have to add one line back into your config if you need to reset it back to stock.

 ## Status

 Currently most of the engine features are coded, some more polished